BuzzFeedNews/2019-06-democratic-candidates-twitter/README.md

-# Can You Guess These Presidential Candidates Based On What They Tweet About?
+# Can You Guess These Presidential Candidates Based On Their Most Popular Talking Points?

 R code underlying [this Jun.
 6, 2019 BuzzFeed News quiz](https://www.buzzfeednews.com/article/peteraldhous/2020-election-democratic-primary-tweets) asking readers to recognize Democratic presidential candidates from their signature two-word phrases on Twitter.